aechavez/ambitious-dev/pyEcalVeto/README.md

 ## Requirements: Working install of `ldmx-sw-v2.3.0` or greater and `v12` samples
 ## Only tested with a container including `numpy`, `xgboost`, and `matplotlib` packages

-Currently set to run the segmentation + MIP tracking BDT
+Currently set to run the full segmentation + MIP tracking BDT

 Example treeMaker command to make flat trees from event samples:
 ```